 Note: The water will splash into the path of the blade, cleaning out the clippings.

-- 4. When no more clippings come out, stop the water and move the machine to a dry area. - Start the engine and run it for a few minutes to dry the underside of the machine to prevent it from rusting. - 6.
-Shut off the engine, remove the electric-start button (if equipped), and allow the machine to cool before storing it in an enclosed area.
+- 4. When no more clippings come out, stop the water and move the machine to a dry area. - Run the engine for a few minutes to dry the underside of the machine.